 CURF supports faculty as they mentor and advise undergraduate researchers and fellowships applicants.
-Learn more by clicking on the blue boxes above.

 Please contact us if you would like to have a representative from CURF visit your class.
 We can tailor our information and materials to your students’ needs and levels of experience, such as: